Ditch the fluff and build real trust

 You can’t afford to assume that your inclusive aura will shine through the screen and grab your ideal client's heart without you saying a thing.

 People are looking for proof.
-They want to know that you're committed to inclusivity.
-Or *poof* off they go.
+They want to know you’re committed to this.
+If they don’t see it?
+‘Poof’ off they go.

 Ok ok Sumi, I need an inclusion statement.